7 Outdoor Entertaining Trends You Should Know About for 2021

 - Environmentally, it is said to be better because of the reduced use of fertilizer, pesticide and those chemicals running into our water supply.

-As we make the best of the winter season during the pandemic times and also look forward to spring and summer and the outdoor entertaining opportunities that warmer weather brings.
+As we make the best of the winter season and also look forward to spring and summer and the outdoor entertaining opportunities that warmer weather brings.
 I hope that these "hot" outdoor environment trends have piqued your interest and have spurred you on to make plans towards a time of enjoyment with friends and family in your new outdoor oasis.

 Leave a comment below or you can find me on social media.
 Drop me a message sometime with a photo of your new outdoor space... and most of all, Enjoy!